When Is the Best Time

 Viewing Platforms (Accessibility)

-There are 4 connected viewing areas which are very close to each other and easily accessible from the parking area.
+There are four connected viewing areas which are very close to each other and easily accessible from the parking area.
 The distance from the parking lot to the upper viewing area is approximately 280 metres and accessible for wheelchairs and strollers.
 The main viewing area can be reached via a staircase leading down to the platform.
 The platform is over 2 metres wide and quite long.
 Find more details about the other platforms and accessibility here: 12 Apostles Accessibility Information

 7 Things to Do at the 12 Apostles - Port Campbell National Park

 One km to the east side are the Gibson Steps.
 There is a small car park only.
-During the day and in the peak season you have to walk 1.2 km from the 12 Apostles car park to get there.
-86 cliff-stairs are leading down to the spectacular beach.
+During the day and in the peak season, you have to walk 1.2 km from the 12 Apostles car park to get there.
+86 cliff-stairs lead down to the spectacular beach.
 It’s the only beach access where you get to two offshore limestone stacks; Magog and Gog.
 The steps are closed by a gate during high tide.
 If you want to get a closer look at the beach and the rock formations, check out the tides before.
 Tide Times 12 Apostles Marine Park

 Four km to the west is the next popular stop, the Loch Ard Gorge.
 The site is named after the clipper, which sank here in 1878.
 Just two of the 54 passengers survived the disaster.
 Get more insights into the dramatic shipwreck coast at the Marine Museum in Warrnambool.
 It’s a 300 m walk down to the beach and gorge.
 Read the whole story about the Loch Ard Clipper on boards along the short walk.
 The history of the sunken ship is as fascinating as the scenery.
 You will love this beach, especially during the summer.